To know what to leave out and what to put in; just where and just how, ah, that is to have been educated in the knowledge of simplicity.

 What To Pack

-More generously-proportioned folks will discover a third significant issue: larger-sized clothes occupy more space.
+More generously-proportioned folks will discover still a third significant concern: larger-sized clothes occupy more space.
 So fitting a substantial wardrobe into a given bag will definitely prove a greater challenge than for someone less dimensionally endowed, and warrants extra attention to bag measurements and internal volume.
 It's still possible to travel lightly, but thinking about one's goals in relative (rather than absolute) terms might be wise in the early stages.
-To put my remarks in perspective, I am six feet (182cm) tall, with 10½EE feet (US measure), and generally a wearer of "large" sizes (as opposed to "'extra large" and above).
+To put my remarks here in perspective, I am six feet (182cm) tall, with 11EE feet (US measure), and generally a wearer of "large" sizes (as opposed to "'extra large" and above).

 Minimize clothing by selecting a uniform colour scheme.
 Keeping to no more than two (compatible) base colours ensures that everything goes with everything else, thus maximizing the number of available clothing combinations.